Sow and Grow Peppers

 Keep pepper seedlings and plants moist but not soggy by using a drip system.

-Support the pepper plants with stake and stretch ties like Vigoro in case it gets too windy or in case you get too many peppers which is a happy problem!
-I use small stakes (about 4 feet tall) that have a steel rods and are covered with a green plastic coating.
+Support the pepper plants with a coated steel stake and reusable stretch ties like Vigoro or Velcro garden ties in case it gets too windy or in case you get too many peppers which is a happy problem!
+Depending on the height of the pepper plant, you will need to get a stake that is about 6 inches longer so you can bury the 6 inches in the soil.

 While peppers like the heat, they fruit best when the temperature is between 65°F and 85°F.